walmartlabs/concord-website/docs/getting-started/triggers.md

 ...
 ```

+The above example makes use of the fact that events published by the external system to the the API end-point `/api/v1/events/`  are matched with trigger names.
+This allows you to publish events to `/api/v1/events/eventSource` for matching with triggers using the name `eventSource` as in the example.
+Further:

-In the example above, `parameter1` and `parameter2` are the parameters which are
-matched with the external event's parameters, `entryPoint` is the name of the
+- `parameter1` and `parameter2` are then are then matched with the external event's parameters.
-flow which will be started if there is a match and `arguments` is the list of
+- `entryPoint` is the name of the flow which will be started if there is a match.
-additional parameters which are passed to the flow.
+- `arguments` is the list of additional parameters which are passed to the flow.

-Any events published by the external system to the the API end-point
-`/api/v1/events/` are matched with the name of the trigger.
-So events published to
-`/api/v1/events/eventSource` are matched with triggers using the name `eventSource` as
-used in the example.

-Parameters may contain YAML literals such as strings, numbers, boolean values or
+Parameters can contain YAML literals incuding:

+- strings.
+- numbers.
+- boolean values.
-regular expressions.
+- regular expressions.

 The `triggers` section can contain multiple trigger definitions.
 Each matching
-triggers is processed individually, i.e. each match can start a new process.
+trigger is processed individually--each match can start a new process.

-The trigger definition without match attributes is activated for any event
+A trigger definition without match attributes is activated for any event
 received from the specified source.

 In addition to the `arguments` list, a started flow receives the `event`